tuliofalmeida/dsco/README.md

     - The size of the plot was hardcoded to be full screen (=/), you can change it at line 553 (`fig,ax = plt.subplots()` and pass the parameter that you want `figsize=('x','y')` - x and y must be intergers according to your screen/resolution)
 7. Log file
     - There is no log file from this pipeline, but, it's possible to check the errors and the progressing of the analysis (which file is under analysis and the steps) in the terminal.
+8. The original ImageJ is not available in this environment
+    - you just need to restart the environment, because isn't possible to re-import the ImageJ

 ### Hints